Columbia County, New York: History

 After many years, some of the colonists were granted land in the frontier of the central Mohawk Valley west of present-day Little Falls in the 100 lots of the Burnetsfield Patent; in the Schoharie Valley, and other areas, such as Palatine Bridge along the Mohawk River west of Schenectady.
 They were buffer communities between the British settlements and the Iroquois and French (the latter located mostly in Canada.)

 Columbia County was formed in 1786 after the American Revolutionary War from portions of Albany County, once a vast area until new communities were developed and jurisdictions were organized.
 In 1799, the southern boundary of Columbia County was moved southward to include that portion of Livingston Manor located in Dutchess County.

+The main industry in Columbia County was grain production followed by iron mining, stone quarrying, shipbuilding, merino wool, and dairy production.
+Many of these enterprises were small-scale and short-lived.
+Factory work brought in many Irish and African-American immigrants, with fewer people arriving from Italy, Poland, Hungary, and Ukraine.

 In the nineteenth century, the Vermont Central Railway was constructed to the area.
 It provided transportation north towards Rutland and Burlington, Vermont, and south towards the major junction town of Chatham, New York, for travel to points west, south and east.

 A large number of LGBT artists and writers settled in Columbia County in the late 20th century, including Ellsworth Kelly, who moved to the county in 1970, followed by James Ivory and Ismail Merchant (1975) and the poet John Ashbery (1978).